Pragmatic Language Skills

 There are many unwritten rules in society that govern our behavior.
 While most of us intuitively understand these rules, many autistic individuals have not automatically learned the conventions and nuances that make up their social environment.
 These unspoken or “hidden” social standards can make the world a confusing place and result in life-long challenges.
 For example, social expectations such as “it is not polite to interrupt others while they are talking,” “take turns in conversation” and “discuss other topics besides only those you are interested in” are not taught and are assumed to be known and understood.
 We seem to have an “unconscious” navigator that allows us to make intuitive sense of the unspoken rules in society and adjust to the social demands of our everyday lives.

 The unspoken rules of social engagement involve the use of the pragmatic, social communicative functions of language (e.g., turn taking, understanding of inferences and figurative expressions) as well as nonverbal skills needed to communicate and regulate interaction (e.g., eye contact, gesture, facial expression).
-This includes body language and idioms, metaphors, or slang – phrases and meanings that we intuitively assimilate or learn through observation or subtle cues.
+This includes body language and idioms, metaphors, sarcasm, and slang – phrases and meanings that we intuitively assimilate or learn through observation or subtle cues.
 Individuals with autism tend to interpret language literally and may be puzzled by the common everyday expressions used by a typical peer or adult.
 They may fail to use appropriate nonverbal communication skills, such as eye contact and have impairments in comprehension, or generally have difficulty communicating with others.
 As a result, peers often feel ineffective when engaged in social exchanges with a child on the autism spectrum and may avoid that person and/or react in a negative way (e.g., teasing or bullying), further impacting the development of appropriate social skills.

 Because social communication deficits are among the core challenges of ASD, a best practice student assessment should include an evaluation of pragmatic competence and not be limited to the formal, structural aspects of language (i.e., articulation and receptive/ expressive language functioning).
 As a group, more capable autistic students tend to demonstrate strength in formal language, but a weakness is pragmatic and social skills.
 As a result, they often fail to qualify for speech-language services because they present strong verbal skills and large vocabularies, and score well on formal language assessments.
 A variety of assessment strategies should be used, including direct assessment, naturalistic observation and interviewing significant others, including parents and educators, who are valuable sources of information.